 We aim to stay on top of cutting-edge research in AI Safety Evaluations and develop a thoughtful community of critical thinkers eager to apply their skills to AI Safety.
-Sign up to attend using the links in the Event Link column in the Schedule table below.
-In addition to participating as an attendee, you can suggest a paper for us to cover here.
-If you’d like to take even more initiative, you can volunteer to present a paper using this form and we will get back to you.
+Sign up to attend using the links in the Event link column in the Schedule table below.
+In addition to participating as an attendee, you can suggest a paper for us to cover or volunteer to present one.

 <aside> <img src="/icons/info-alternate_gray.svg" alt="/icons/info-alternate_gray.svg" width="40px" />